spoved-devops/vagrant-k8s/README.md

-# Single-node or dual-node Kubernetes "Cluster"
+# Multi-node Kubernetes Cluster
-## Created in Virtualbox by Vagrant
-Two Vagrantfiles; one to create a single node cluster, the other to create a two node cluster.
-Created in Virtualbox VM(s), with kubectl workable from your host.
+Created by Vagrant as Virtualbox VMs, with kubectl workable from your host.
 Based on the ```bento/ubuntu-18.04``` box.

 Docker is provisioned by Vagrant.
 Inline scripts perform actions common to both master and worker, just the master, and just the worker.

 ### Actions
 * Vagrant:
   * Virtual Box private network created
-  * One or two Virtualbox VMs created, depending on Vagrantfile used:
-    * k8s-master
+  * One master created
-    * Optionally, k8s-worker
+  * Zero or more workers created
   * Current directory on the host mapped to /vagrant in the VM(s)
   * Docker provisioned
 * Inline scripts: